 Assignment 4

-The focus of this assignment is supervised sequence prediction.
+This assignment focused on supervised sequence prediction.
 It uses a language-to-SQL code generation task using the ATIS benchmark, with evaluation of both surface-form correctness and database execution.
-The student implements three approaches to the problem: prompting with an LLM (including ICL), fine-tuning a pretrained encoder-decoder model, and training the same model from scratch.
-The assignment uses a T5 model that is provided to the students, and training from scratch uses the same model but with randomly initialized parameters.
+The student implements three approaches: prompting with an LLM (including ICL), fine-tuning a pretrained encoder-decoder model, and training the same model from scratch.
+The assignment uses a small T5 model that is provided to the students, and training from scratch uses the same model but with randomly initialized parameters.